see ANNE BlOUNT

 ANNA LUCAS (d.
 August 11, 1629)

 Anna Lucas was the daughter of Thomas Lucas of St. John’s Abbey, Colchester (c.1531-August 24,1611) and Mary Fermor (d.1613).
-She is said in some records to have been a maid of honor to Queen Elizabeth and to have made a clandestine marriage that angered the queen, but since the letters cited are dated 1593, it seems more logical to think they refer to the marriage in 1591 between Anna’s sister-in-law, maid of honor Elizabeth Throckmorton, and Sir Walter Raleigh.
-Anna Lucas married Sir Arthur Throckmorton (1557-July 1626) on July 4, 1585.
-They had met in 1583, but Arthur was attracted to other ladies (Frances Hastings, then Mary Darcy) and it was not until he was released from the Marshalsea in June 1585 that he started to court Anna.
+In 1583, when she met Sir Arthur Throckmorton (1557-July 1626), he was more interested in Frances Hastings and Mary Darcy.
+It was not until he was released from the Marshalsea in June 1585 that he began to court Anna.
+They married on July 4, 1585.
 Their children were Mary (d.
 April 25, 1658), Elizabeth (c.1592-February 1625), Catherine (c.1594-July 1, 1632), Anna (August 18, 1594-January 23, 1620), and two others who died young.
+Some records identify Anna as a maid of honor to Queen Elizabeth who made a clandestine marriage that angered the queen, but since the documents cited are letters dated 1593, it is more likely they refer to the secret marriage between Anna’s sister-in-law, Elizabeth Throckmorton, and Sir Walter Raleigh, which took place in 1591.
 Biography: Sir Arthur Throckmorton’s diaries.
 Portraits: two pregnancy portraits dated 1587 and 1588, now lost.

 ANNE LUCAS (c.1541-April 13, 1604)